dvdmtw98/notes/MainVault/programming-languages/c/c.md

 #### Library Files
 To include the **Math library** (libm.a) in a program we need to specify the `-lm` flag
 `.a` (Archive) are static library files and are **embedded** into our code `.so` (Shared Object) are dynamic library files and are only **referenced** by our program

-#### Switch Statement
-Cannot be used for string and other reference type variables

 #### Loops
 Break statement used inside a nested loop will remove is out of all the loops